Burundi Coffee Beans – Sweet with a hint of pepper

 The delicious sweet flavours make this an easy to drink coffee and the subtle spice of pepper creates an exhilarating cup that has become a firm favourite at our roastery.

-Read more about this Burundi coffees flavour profile…
+Read more about this Burundi coffee production and flavour profile.

 Burundi Coffee Flavour Profile – Caramel, Pepper and Red Fruit